 Restricted Stock Awards.
-In October 2015, the Compensation Committee awarded the following shares of restricted stock (standard awards): (a) 2,000 shares to Lawrence I. Sills, our former Chief Executive Officer; (b) 1,875 shares to each of John P. Gethin, our former Chief Operating Officer, and James J. Burke, our Chief Financial Officer; and (c) 1,250 shares to each of our other named executive officers.
+In 2020, the Compensation Committee awarded the following shares of restricted stock (standard awards): (a) 2,000 shares to each of Lawrence I. Sills, our former Executive Chairman, Eric P. Sills, our Chief Executive Officer, James J. Burke, our Chief Operating Officer, Dale Burks, our Chief Commercial Officer, and Nathan R. Iles, our Chief Financial Officer; and (b) 1,500 shares to Carmine J. Broccole, our Senior Vice President General Counsel.
 These restricted stock awards vest after three years.
-The amount of these restricted stock awards was based upon the Compensation Committee's subjective evaluation of each executive's contribution to the Company during 2015, as well as their respective levels of responsibility.
+The amount of these restricted stock awards was based upon the Compensation Committee's subjective evaluation of each executive's contribution to the Company during 2020, as well as their respective levels of responsibility.

-In addition, in October 2015 the Compensation Committee granted an additional award of 4,000 shares of restricted stock (long-term retention awards) to each of Eric Sills, Dale Burks and Carmine Broccole.
+In addition, in 2020 the Compensation Committee awarded the following shares of restricted stock (long-term retention awards) 2,500 shares to each of Dale Burks, Nathan R. Iles and Carmine J. Broccole.
 These awards vest in increments when the executive reaches the ages of 60 (25% vests), 63 (25% vests) and 65 (balance vests), respectively.
 The Compensation Committee granted these restricted stock awards as a long-term retention tool and to incentivize executive performance through a long-term capital accumulation award.

 Performance Share Awards.
-In October 2015, the Compensation Committee also awarded performance shares to our named executive officers with each receiving a targeted share amount equal to the number of shares of standard restricted stock awards issued to such executive, although actual award payouts may vary from 0% to 200% of the target award amount, depending upon the level of achievement of the performance goal for the three-year measurement period.
-In order for a named executive officer to receive an actual payout of all or a portion of the performance shares awarded to him in 2015, the Company must achieve earnings from continuing operations before taxes, excluding special items, on a cumulative basis for the three year period from January 1, 2015 to December 31, 2017, of at least \$227.1 million (i.e., the threshold amount), with a maximum award resulting from achievement of earnings from continuing operations of \$340.6 million or more during the specified period.
+In 2020, the Compensation Committee also awarded performance shares to our named executive officers with each receiving a targeted share amount equal to the number of shares of standard restricted stock awards issued to such executive, although actual award payouts may vary from 0% to 200% of the target award amount, depending upon the level of achievement of the performance goal for the three-year measurement period.
+In order for a named executive officer to receive an actual payout of all or a portion of the performance shares awarded in 2020, the Company must achieve earnings from continuing operations before taxes, excluding special items, on a cumulative basis for the three year period from January 1, 2020 to December 31, 2022, of approximately \$249.5 million (i.e., the threshold amount) or more, with a maximum award resulting from achievement of earnings from continuing operations of approximately \$374.2 million or more during the specified period.

-In 2012, performance shares were awarded to each of our named executive officers in the same amounts as were awarded in 2015, as described above.
-In order for an executive to receive an actual payout of all or a portion of the 2012 performance shares, the Company needed to achieve earnings from continuing operations before taxes, excluding special items, on a cumulative basis for the three year period from January 1, 2012 to December 31, 2014, of at least \$173.8 million (i.e., the threshold amount), with a maximum award resulting from achievement of earnings from continuing operations of \$260.6 million or more during the specified period.
-At the end of the three-year period, the Company exceeded the threshold financial goal during the measuring period, resulting in the issuance of performance shares in 2015 at the payout level of 170.5%.
+In 2017, performance shares were awarded to each of our named executive officers in accordance with the same practices described above.
+In order for an executive to receive an actual payout of all or a portion of the 2017 performance shares, the Company needed to achieve earnings from continuing operations before taxes, excluding special items, on a cumulative basis for the three year period from January 1, 2017 to December 31, 2019, of approximately \$280.3 million (i.e., the threshold amount) or more, with a maximum award resulting from achievement of earnings from continuing operations of approximately \$420.4 million or more during the specified period.
+The threshold for issuance of performance shares was not met at the end of the three-year measuring period; therefore, no performance shares were issued in 2020.